-The key to an efficient workflow is implementing some strategies to make the most of Lightroom’s organisation options.
+The key to an efficient workflow is implementing some strategies to make the most of Lightroom’s organization options.

 Here are ten tips to show you how to organize photos in Lightroom and help you better plan your workflow in Lightroom.